codeboxrcodehub/cbxwpbookmark/readme.txt

 == Screenshots ==

 == Changelog ==
+= 2.0.4 =
+* [fixed] Composer based custom scope/namespace for vendor to avoid conflict with other plugins
+* [fixed] Composer based custom scope/namespace for vendor to avoid conflict with other plugins
+* [fixed] Pro addon 2.0.4 released and needed to update to make it work with core 2.0.4
+* [note] Pro addon note: deactivate, manually delete & install new version or install the new version as replacement.
+* [fixed] Astra theme hash base vue js route fixed

 = 2.0.3 =
 * [important] From core version 2.0.0 there is compatibility issues with php and pro addon.
 For safe deactivate Bookmark pro addon(s).
 Update core & activate. the update pro addon.
 * [fixed] Fixed site crash or db connectivity error if not default mysql port